JaaamesZhang/Ollama-Chat-UI-Lite/README.md

 Simply run `app.py`, and then open your browser and navigate to `http://127.0.0.1:5000/`.
 Enter the name of the downloaded model in the model input box to start using it.

 ## Feedback and Support
 This is a high school student's first GitHub project.
+If you found this project useful or interesting, please consider giving it a star!
 If you encounter any issues, feel free to contact me.
 Thank you for your support 😄🎉